 Before anything else we need to know , What is an IP Address?
 In most language IP address is basically a network address for your computer so the Internet knows where to send you emails, data and pictures of cats.
 An Internet Protocol address is a numerical label allotted to each device connected to a computer network that uses the Internet Protocol for communication.
 But when it comes to your computer there are actually several IP addresses involved.

-one is address of router which involves how your PC interact with internet.This IP address of the router is assigned by the Internet Service Provider and this router handles all the traffic of your computer going out on internet.
+- One is address of router which involves how your PC interact with internet.This IP address of the router is assigned by the Internet Service Provider and this router handles all the traffic of your computer going out on internet.

-Other than that your computer on internal networks have their own IP addresses assigned to them which usually by the router.
+- Other than that your computer on internal networks have their own IP addresses assigned to them which usually by the router.
 This also makes all the nodes of internal networks to communicate.
 And DHCP(Dynamic Host Control Protocol) is the protocol used by the router to assign IP addresses.

-The common type of IP address is known as IPv4, for “version 4”.
+- The common type of IP address is known as IPv4, for “version 4”.
 Here’s an example of what an IP address might look like:

 An IPv4 address comprises of four numbers, each of which holds one to three digits, with a single dot (.) separating each number or set of digits.
 Each of the four numbers can range from 0 to 255.